 Combining data from Central Banks around the world

-Practically, we can get a quick picture of global monetary conditions by summarizing the money supply data coming from major central banks.
+Practically, we can get a quick overview of global monetary conditions by summarizing money supply data from major central banks.
 The major central banks include:

 - The US Federal Reserve (FED)